Lance0299/Data-Science-with-Artificial-Intelligence/README.md

 # Data-Science-with-Artificial-Intelligence - Group 6

-# Analyzing world Unemployment rates from 1991 - 2021
+# Analyzing World Unemployment Rates from 1991 - 2021

 A Course Requirement for the Subject Data Science and Artificial Intelligence